Ten-Course Bundle – Members: $484.50 | Non-members: $969

 Individual Courses – Members: $51 | Non-members: $102

 Continuing Education: 12.5 CE hours for all ten courses

-Speakers: Jessie McGill, RN, RAC-MT, and Jane Belt, MS, RN, RAC-MT, QCP
+Speakers: Jessie McGill, RN, RAC-MT, RAC-MTA and Jennifer LaBay RN, RAC-MT, RAC-MTA, CRC

 An Introduction to the MDS 3.0

-MDS Essentials, a ten-session education program designed and delivered by AAPACN Master Teachers and nursing experts, Jessie McGill, RN, RAC-MT, and Jane Belt, MS, RN, RAC-MT, QCP, to help you quickly learn and perform the job duties of a nurse assessment coordinator (NAC) skillfully and with confidence.
-This foundational course was originally developed by Jessie and Jane as part of the MDS curriculum offered by AANAC (American Association of Nurse Assessment Coordination), now part of AAPACN.
+MDS Essentials, a ten-session education program designed and delivered by AAPACN Master Teachers and nursing experts, Jessie McGill, RN, RAC-MT, RAC-MTA, and Jennifer LaBay, RN, RAC-MT, RAC-MTA, QCP, CRC, to help you quickly learn and perform the job duties of a nurse assessment coordinator (NAC) skillfully and with confidence.

 Start Your MDS Training